Other research projects

 Perinatal mental health research

 This page examines current and completed research that I have been involved with, focusing on perinatal mental health.
-The current work is being undertaken with my research team in collaboration with the Dorset perinatal mother and baby unit in Bournemouth, and with other research groups and national charities.
-Previous projects were completed at the perinatal mental health unit at Calmore, Southampton (the unit now operates from Winchester).
+The current work is being undertaken with my research team (mostly psychology students) and with research groups and national charities.

 Postnatal sleep - a pilot study

 Given the relationship between poor sleep and depression (see sleep research pages) it makes sense that this may also have an impact for new mothers.
 Many new mums experience reduced sleep, but how does that influence mood?
 In this longitudinal study we explored that relationship, in what was a pilot study for a larger piece of work that became a PhD project.
 Click here to find out more

 Is poor sleep a risk factor for postnatal depression?

 Following on from that pilot study. my former PhD student (Dr Lauren Kita) explored the extent that poor sleep may be a risk factor for postnatal depression.
 It may seem obvious that sleep is compromised in pregnancy, and after the baby is born.
 However, what if that sleep is poorer even accounting for that?
 What does that mean for the mother's mood?
 Click here to find out more